huiannie/CSC205-TA-Watson/README.md

 Next, the server submits the classification result along with the original text input to the dialog service.
 To provide the classification result to the dialog, the server updates the profile of the dialog based on the classes computed by the classifier.

+### Services needed

+The two Watson services required by this application are the Classifier and the Dialog.
+These two services must be added to the Bluemix account prior to development.
+Details on how to set up these services may be found in the
+<it>Watson's conversational agent starter kit </it>.

+In order for the application to bind to the services, the two services must be named that match the service names listed in the `manifest.yml` file.
+So the dialog service should be named <it>dialog-service</it> and the classifier service should be named <it>natural-language-classifier-service</it>

 ### How to train the classifier